jrry8/Fire-Emblem-2/README.md

 ### ---------------- ###

 ### THINGS UNIMPLEMENTED OR IMPLEMENTED INCORRECTLY ###
+- pressing A on an enemy unit should show its move/attack range; pressing A again should exit
 - ranged attacks
 - holding down arrow keys to move cursor fast (currently need to press 'a' and hold down arrow key)
 - not displaying combat information window
+- improve visuals/add animations
 - Map Editor (See TP3)
 - Random Map Generator (See TP3)
 ### ----------------------------------------------- ###